 General Info

-Hotels are reserved and paid for by the traveler and travelers must be mindful of the reimbursable rate based on: 1) the city of travel outlined in the tiers of the Travel Pocket Guide for routine travel or 2) the designated conference hotel/and designated conference rate for the conference/meeting.
+Hotels are reserved and paid for by the traveler and travelers must be mindful of the reimbursable rate based on: 1) the city of travel outlined in the tiers of the Travel Pocket Guide for routine travel or 2) the designated conference hotel and designated conference rate for the conference/meeting.
 It is recommended that travelers send the Business Office their lodging documentation prior to booking.

 Only the first night of lodging should be pre-paid to secure the reservation.
 The remainder of the payment should be made upon checkout.
 If travel is canceled for any reason and the total cost of lodging was pre-paid, only the first night of lodging may be allowed as a University expense.
 The additional prepaid lodging days will